-The evidence sessions take place in public and are transcribed and a record of each days session published.
-The transcripts can be found on the Select Committee website (these are either uncorrected transcripts or corrected transcripts).
+The evidence sessions take place in public and are transcribed.
+A record of each day's session is published.
+The transcripts can be found on the Select Committee website (these are always uncorrected transcripts).
 Reading these will also give a flavour of the proceedings.